Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: -Energy estimates for Vlasov fields

 for some constant $C>0$, and, using \eqref{ineq:vg}-\eqref{ineq:vfv}, that

-The LHS of this last inequality will provide the spacetime term of $\mathbb{E}^{a,b}[\psi](t_2)$ when we sum all the terms at the end of the analysis.
+The left-hand side of this last inequality will provide the spacetime term of $\mathbb{E}^{a,b}[\psi](t_2)$ when we sum all the terms at the end of the analysis.
 Note that it will arise with the same sign as the boundary term at $t=t_2$.

 Finally, we consider the contribution of the terms

 To this end, we decompose $v_\alpha v_\beta \partial_{x^i} (g^{\alpha \beta} )$ on the null frame

 and we use Lemma \ref{Deltav} in order to get